Our Team

 Phil Zerofski was born and raised in Tewksbury, MA where summer trips to Cape Cod began a lifelong love of the ocean.
 He got his Bachelors of Science in Marine Biology from Roger Williams College in Rhode Island and then headed to the Florida Keys to begin his career as an outdoor educator and marine technician.
 Upon moving to San Diego in 1994 with future wife Amy, Phil started working with Mike Yeakle, the founder of SEACAMP Enterprises, and quickly took on the role of Program Director.
 In 1997, Mike sold the program to Phil and Amy and they have been in charge ever since.
 Upon moving to San Diego, Phil became an active volunteer at the Scripps Institution of Oceanography and in 2010 he was approached to take over their position as Marine Collector which was an offer he could not refuse.
 For the last 7 years, Phil has been wearing both hats but remaining active in supervisory and decision making roles as well as staff training and dive mastering at SEACAMP San Diego.

 Amy Bergen Zerofski originally hails from New Jersey and then Maryland, getting her Bachelor’s Degree from Vassar College in New York State.
 Right out of college, Amy began her outdoor education career teaching Marine Biology at the Newfound Harbor Marine Institute in the Florida Keys.
 Upon moving to San Diego, Amy gained experience as a classroom teacher and then began her career with SEACAMP San Diego in 1995.
 In 1997 Amy and Phil took over ownership of SEACAMP San Diego and have had the reigns ever since.
 Amy also holds a Masters of Marine Science from University of San Diego where she is now also an adjunct Professor.
-Amy loves to travel with her husband Phil and their daughter Delilah anywhere they can do some fun family snorkeling!
+Amy loves to travel with her husband Phil and their child Delilah anywhere they can do some fun family snorkeling!

 Starting as a Marine Science Instructor, Whitney is our most senior employee.
 Since her start in 2003, Whitney has been devoted to providing the best experience to every student that attends SEACAMP San Diego.
 Rising to the Program Director position in 2007, Whitney’s enormous knowledge of marine science and local marine animals is invaluable to our program.
 She earned a Bachelors of Science from Coastal Carolina University in Marine Science in 2001.
 Her favorite activity at camp is the Floating Classroom Boat Trip where she is able to interact and share her expertise with students from all over the country.
 Whitney’s favorite marine animal is a basket star; she is always on the hunt to find this elusive invertebrate.